LispEngineer/EthernetRepeater/README.md

   * Parameters: length, width
   * Add SDC controls to ensure that everything in there is synchronized

+* Add synchronizers to all reset signals that are not synchronous with the main clock.
+Or maybe just to all reset signals, period?

 * LCD Manager
   * Power-up sequence required